How to Understand Your Personal Energy Levels and Why it is Important (Especially if You Are Neurodivergent)

 Being neurodivergent in a world designed for neurotypicals is exhausting.

 Constantly adjusting your behaviour to suit the expectations of others takes considerable effort.
 Sometimes, you're amping up; sometimes, you're holding back.
-Most of the time, you're just winging it because who knows the rules?
+Most of the time, you're just winging it… does this sound familiar?

 It's not surprising neurodivergent people are prime candidates for burnout.